Persib Bandung: Persib Academy

 Persib launched Persib Academy, directly affiliated with Inter Milan.
 The inauguration of Persib Academy was held at Siliwangi Stadium on 13 February 2018.
 In the launching Persib bring then president and vice-president of Inter Milan, Erick Thohir and Javier Zanetti.
 In addition, there were also Director and senior officials of Persib and also Director of Global Youth Business Inter Academy, Barbara Biggi and Inter Academy Head Coach, Andrea Ratti and his staff.
 For the academy cooperation, Inter Milan specifically brought in Inter Academy coach, Claudio Brambilla.
 The plan he will be in Bandung for two months ahead.
 He will provide direct treatment and share his knowledge to learners and coaches Persib Academy.
 Persib Academy is a form of collaboration with Inter Academy, not only presenting Inter Academy coaches, Persib Academy will use the academy curriculum based in Centro Sportivo Giacinto Facchetti, Milan, Italy.

 Bandung United

-Bandung United competes in Liga 3, the third tier of Indonesian football.
+Bandung United competes in Liga 4, the fourth tier of Indonesian football.
 The club was founded in 2019 after the takeover of Blitar United by PT.
 Persib Bandung Bermartabat and its subsequent relocation to Bandung.
 It is the feeder club of Persib and holds its home matches at Siliwangi Stadium.

-Prawira Bandung
+Prawira Bandung and Satria Muda

 Through PT.
-PBB, Persib is related to Indonesian Basketball League club Prawira Bandung, having acquired and renamed the club from Garuda Bandung in 2018.
-The club is said to be "the basketball branch of Persib".
+PBB, Persib was related to Indonesian Basketball League club Prawira Bandung, having acquired and renamed the club from Garuda Bandung in 2018.
+The club was said to be "the basketball branch of Persib".
+However, PT.
+PBB acquired Satria Muda, and disbanded Prawira in 2025.

+PSGC Ciamis

+On 7 June 2026, Persib officially announced a partnership with PSGC Ciamis.
+According to Persib's manager, Umuh Muchtar, PSGC Ciamis can be considered as Persib's B-Team as part of the collaboration.
+Other than player development, PSGC could also benefit from learning how to manage a club professionally from Persib.
+In July, Persib confirmed that PSGC would be their satellite team.